 The table below shows the discount rates for varying durations and the change since the beginning of the year.
 A plan’s duration generally varies between 10 (mature plan) and 20 (young plan).

-Since the beginning of the year, the pension expense has increased by 11% (for a contributory plan) due to the decrease in the discount rates despite the good returns (relative to the discount rate).
+Since the beginning of the year, the pension expense has decreased by 5% (for a contributory plan) due to the increase in the discount rates, despite the poor returns on assets (relative to the discount rate).